Stories making the Swiss Sunday papers

 Asylum guest families

-SonntagsBlickexternal link showed how as Swiss Refugee Councilexternal link project to house asylum seekers in Swiss familiesexternal link, launched in 2015, is having success.
+SonntagsBlickexternal link showed how a Swiss Refugee Councilexternal link project to house asylum seekers in Swiss families, launched in 2015, is having success.
 Currently 234 people are living with host families.
 The project was launched in four cantons – now 22 are taking part (Switzerland has 26 cantons).
 However, eight still have no asylum seekers living with a host family.

 Dementia on the rise